vejmelkam/raws_ingest/README.md

 # Caveats

-  * if a station does not have a sensor with a variable, the MesoWest website will return nothing, thr library currently does nothing about this
+  * if a station does not have a sensor with a variable, the MesoWest website will return nothing, the library currently does nothing about this